baleada/docs/src/prose/utilities/index.md

 ### Dimension
 :::

 Dimension utilities are shorthand for creating elements with the same height and width.
+They also support setting height and width to different values with a single class.

-They start with `.d-` and end with any value from your `height` or `width` theme configurations, or any arbitrary value supported by height and width utilities.
+Dimension utilities start with `.d-` and end with any value from your `height` or `width` theme configurations, or any arbitrary value supported by height and width utilities.
 You can also use `theme.dimension` to configure additional classes and values.

 :::
 ```html